pguyot/Einstein/BUILDING.md

-# How to build Einstein.matt2020 on various platforms in 2020
+# How to build Einstein.matt2020 on various platforms

 ## Table Of Contents
 * Building Einstein on macOS in 64 bit with Xcode